EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

       and PrevOp =~ "Create" and Operation =~ "Update"

 // 2. partition — same logic, guard enforced by the operator instead of by you.
-//    Composite partition keys are supported; verify the hint strategy in your own
-//    workspace, since the available strategies constrain what the subquery may do.
+//    partition takes ONE column, so a compound entity needs a synthetic key first.
+//    Viable only on LOW-cardinality keys: it materialises a subquery per partition,
+//    so a per-item key across a tenant is the wrong tool.
+See the note below.
+| extend PartKey = strcat(Mailbox, "|", ItemId)
-| partition by Mailbox, ItemId (
+| partition by PartKey (
     sort by TimeGenerated asc
     | extend PrevOp = prev(Operation)
     | where PrevOp =~ "Create" and Operation =~ "Update"